gdevika423/devika-portfolio/content/platform-systems/ai-governance/doc-health-pipeline/index.md

 ## Health Checks

-The monitoring step would evaluate each page against three checks:
+The monitoring step evaluates each page against four checks:

-- **Freshness** - flags pages old enough that referenced tools or processes may have moved on
+- **Freshness** - flags language signals (specific dates, "current," "in progress") that may need a human to reconfirm are still accurate.
+This is text-pattern based in v1, not tied to actual elapsed time - true age-based freshness via commit history is still future work.
 - **Coverage** - flags missing prerequisites or undefined terms a reader would need
 - **Consistency** - flags statements that read as internally contradictory
+- **Overclaim risk** - flags language implying more system maturity than a page's actual description supports.
+This check is built and running in v1 - it's what caught and helped fix a real contradiction on this site's own Publication Pipeline page.

 This layer is designed to identify candidate issues and trigger a flag when a check fires - it would not decide what's actually wrong.
 That stays human.